alistairduffey/SAI_pp_archive/ReadMe.md

 | Amon.tas       | Surface     | Near-Surface Air Temperature                             | K           | air_temperature                                   |
 | SImon.siconca  | Sea ice     | Sea-ice area percentage (atmospheric grid)               | %           | sea_ice_area_fraction                              |

+Note that the CESM2-WACCM ARISE simulations are not CMOR-ized.
+We leave the data under its original CESM naming conventions in the archive, so that variable names differ for these simulations (from the above table, and from the other simulations).

 For the G6sulfur simulations, variables from the list above are included depending on availability on the CEDA ESGF data node.